Currently, Database Performance Monitor supports monitoring replication for PostgreSQL and MySQL.

-replication topology and track replication issues.
-Therefore replication monitoring
+This allows us to reconstruct the replication topology and track replication issues.
+If you

 If your infrastructure has multiple hosts with the same server id, then replication

 monitoring is still possible using the “heartbeat” approach.
-Here, VividCortex
+Here, DPM

 uses an auxiliary heartbeat table to reconstruct the replication topology by tracking